-By taking this course you will develop an interest in and understanding of current affairs which will stay with you in the long term.
+By taking this course you will develop an interest in and understanding of our country's system which will benefit many professions.
 It particularly suits anyone considering going into the Civil Service, the Legal Profession, Journalism, Charity Work or Diplomacy.